-Even though NPV is a useful tool to evaluate an investment decision, it requires lot of assumptions and estimates leading to potential errors or misleading analysis.
+Even though NPV is a useful tool to evaluate an investment decision, it requires a lot of assumptions and estimates leading to potential errors or misleading analysis.
 It is difficult to estimate the costs and returns with 100% certainty.
 NPV can be used in combination with other metrics to determine an investment decision.

 Internal Rate of Return (IRR)

 The Internal Rate of Return (IRR) is the percentage rate of return calculated for each period invested.
-It is essentially discount that makes the NPV equal to zero.
+It is essentially a discount that makes the NPV equal to zero.
 IRR relies on the same formula as the NPV but instead of calculating the NPV it solves for the discount rate to arrive at 0 NPV value.

 IRR is a very useful tool to help make an investment decision.
 If an IRR is greater than the cost capital than it is a profitable investment.
 If the IRR is lower than the cost of capital than it will be a loss-making investment.
 It is also used to easily compare different alternatives.
 Comparing two investment options, the higher IRR will be more attractive.

 Let’s think about this through an example.
-Suppose John has parked his savings in fixed deposit term providing him a return of 4%.
-He has another investment option providing him an IRR of 9%, John can determine that the investment will provide better returns for him.
+Suppose John has parked his savings in fixed deposit term providing him with a return of 4%.
+He has another investment option providing him with an IRR of 9%, John can determine that the investment will provide better returns for him.
 Obviously, he will have to determine whether the 9% return justifies given the risk of the investment compared to the fixed deposit.